My hyperreal paintings combine external and invented realities through the layering

 Anita Arliss (b.1948, Bronx, NY) is an artist living and working in Atlanta, GA.

-She has a BA and MA in Creative Arts from Hunter College, CUNY, NY.
+She has a BA and MA in Fine Arts from Hunter College, CUNY, NY.

 After graduating, she painted sets for films and commercials in New York.